Err

 Your cart 0.00 EUR

-In the latter half of the fifth century weaving technologies called "AYAHATORI" and "KUREHATORI" were developed in the present-day city of Matsusaka.
-Matsusaka became a very important centre in Japan for fabric production due to the introduction of these new technologies.
-In the year 698 textiles produced in Matsusaka were commissioned as regular offerings to the God Amaterasu.
+When, in the second half of the 5th century, the weaving techniques known as "AYAHATORI" and "KUREHATORI" arrived from China, they were developed in the present-day town of Matsusaka, in Mie prefecture.
+Matsusaka then became a very important centre in Japan for fabric production due to the introduction of these new techniques.
+In the year 698, textiles produced in Matsusaka were commissioned as regular offerings to the god Amaterasu.

 National treasure